sneezymud/sneezymud/README.md

 ## Compiling

-If you need to change build flags, edit the file `code/SConstruct`.
+Running the `scons` command in the `code` dir will start the build process:

     $ cd code
-    # -j sets parallel compilation, nproc reports number of cpus available
     $ scons -j$(nproc)

 This will output a `code/sneezy` binary, along with some .so files in `code/objs/`.
 These .so files are **required**, and must be located in an `objs/` dir relative to the directory Sneezy is started in.

+If you need to change build flags, some can be specified on the commandline, and others by editing the file `code/SConstruct`.
+For more information see the scons help message:

+    $ scons -h

 ## Installing The Binary